aosabook/500lines/pedometer/chapter.md

 The filter_dot_product_data method is the second place our low-pass filtering method, chebyshev_filter, is used.
 This time, we pass @dot_product_data in as our signal and use SMOOTHING_COEFF, and the result returned is our signal without the high frequence component, which we store in @filtered_data.
 This final signal, @filtered_data, is the clean signal we can use to count steps.

-## Our Parser class in the wild
+## Our Processor class in the wild

-Our Parser now takes string data in the separated format, converts it into a more useable format, isolates movement in the direction of gravity through the dot product operation, and filters the resulting data series to smooth it out.
+Our Processor now takes string data in the separated format, converts it into a more useable format, isolates movement in the direction of gravity through the dot product operation, and filters the resulting data series to smooth it out.

-Our parser class is useable on its own as is.
+Our processor class is useable on its own as is.
 An example with combined data:

 ~~~~~~~
 > data = '0.123,-0.123,5;0.456,-0.789,0.111;-0.212,0.001,1;'
-> parser = Parser.new(data)
+> processor = Processor.new(data)

-> parser.format
+> processor.format
 => 'combined'
-> parser.parsed_data
+> processor.parsed_data
 => [{:x=>0.123, :y=>-0.123, :z=>5.0, :xg=>0, :yg=>0, :zg=>0},
     {:x=>0.456, :y=>-0.789, :z=>0.111, :xg=>0, :yg=>0, :zg=>0},
     {:x=>-0.2120710948533322,